chrischongyj/daily-news/docs/index.md

 The article discusses the resurgence of Great Man theory in the context of Donald Trump's influence on politics and finance, highlighting how individual leaders can shape economic landscapes.

 **[Should AI do everything?
 OpenAI thinks so](https://techcrunch.com/video/should-ai-do-everything-openai-thinks-so/)**
-*startup* · 2025-10-17 · **Imp 4/5** — Entities: OpenAI, Anthropic, Character.AI, California
+*startup* · 2025-10-17 · **Imp 4/5** — Entities: OpenAI, Anthropic, Character.AI, California, SEC

-OpenAI advocates for unrestricted AI development, sparking debate on innovation versus responsibility.
-The podcast discusses backlash against AI safety regulations and startups using SEC workarounds for IPOs amid shutdowns.
+OpenAI's stance on AI development raises concerns as it removes safety guardrails, leading to criticism of companies like Anthropic.
+The discussion highlights the tension between innovation and responsibility in Silicon Valley, especially regarding AI regulations and IPO strategies during shutdowns.

 **[From SB 243 to ChatGPT: Why it’s ‘not cool’ to be cautious about AI](https://techcrunch.com/podcast/from-sb-243-to-chatgpt-why-its-not-cool-to-be-cautious-about-ai/)**
 *startup* · 2025-10-17 · **Imp 4/5** — Entities: OpenAI, Anthropic, Character.AI, California, SEC

-The Equity podcast discusses the backlash against AI safety regulations in Silicon Valley, highlighting the tension between innovation and responsibility.
+The podcast discusses the backlash against AI safety regulations in Silicon Valley, highlighting the tension between innovation and responsibility.
 It also touches on startups using SEC workarounds for IPOs amid regulatory challenges.

 **[Trump strikes deal to lower costs of IVF treatment](https://www.ft.com/content/a6247824-4957-4804-93d7-634ea7e1530d)**
 *finance* · 2025-10-16 · **Imp 4/5** — Entities: Trump, IVF treatment, healthcare